Ruby - Environment Setup

 Ruby Development Environment (RDE) is also a very good IDE for windows users.

 Interactive Ruby (IRb) provides a shell for experimentation.
 Within the IRb shell, you can immediately view expression results, line by line.

 This tool comes along with Ruby installation so you have nothing to do extra to have IRb working.

 Just type irb at your command prompt and an Interactive Ruby Session will start as given below −

 $irb irb 0.6.1(99/09/16) irb(main):001:0> def hello irb(main):002:1> out = "Hello World" irb(main):003:1> puts out irb(main):004:1> end nil irb(main):005:0> hello Hello World nil irb(main):006:0>

-Do not worry about what I did here.
-You will learn about all these steps in subsequent chapters.
+Do not worry about what we did here.
+You will learn all these steps in subsequent chapters.

 What is Next?

-I assume now you have a working Ruby Environment and you are ready to write first Ruby Programs.
-Next chapter will teach you how to write Ruby programs.
+We assume now you have a working Ruby Environment and you are ready to write the first Ruby Program.
+The next chapter will teach you how to write Ruby programs.